Eskişehir University shooting

-On April 5, 2018, research assistant Volkan Bayar shot and killed four staff members and injured three other people at Eskişehir Osmangazi University in Eskişehir, Eskişehir Province, Turkey.
+On 5 April 2018, 37-year-old research assistant Volkan Bayar shot and killed four staff members and injured three other people at Eskişehir Osmangazi University in Eskişehir, Eskişehir Province, Turkey.

 Bayar surrendered to police after initially trying to escape.
 Those killed were the deputy dean of the education faculty, Mikail Yalcin; the faculty's secretary, Fatih Özmutlu; lecturer Serdar Caglak; and assistant lecturer Yasir Armagan.

-It was the deadliest school shooting in modern Turkish history.
+It was considered the deadliest school shooting by a lone gunman in modern Turkish history until the Onikişubat school shooting in 2026.

 Timeline

 Research assistant Volkan Bayar arrived at the Faculty of Education on the Meşelik Campus of Eskişehir Osmangazi University around 15:00.
 He first went up to the second floor of the faculty, where he pulled his gun out of his pocket, entered his room, and shot faculty secretary Fatih Özmutlu.
 After shooting Özmutlu, Bayar went to the next room and shot the Vice Dean Mikail Yalçın there.
 Bayar then went up to the third floor and shot research assistants Serdar Çağlar and Yasir Armağan.
 There was great panic in the faculty, where gunshots echoed, and a large number of police and medical teams were dispatched to the campus upon notification.